ktht/HHStatAnalysis/README.md

 ## How to add new statistical model

-To add new stat. model one should implement HH_Model interface within new class inside hh-limits/Run2Models package and add producer for this class into the producer map in GetProducerFunctions function implemented inside HH_ModelFactory.cc.
+To add new stat. model one should implement hh_analysis::stat_models::StatModel interface within new class inside HHStatAnalysis/StatModels package and add producer for this class into the producer map in GetProducerFunctions function implemented inside StatModelFactory.cc.